Asprox botnet

-The Asprox botnet (discovered around 2008), also known by its aliases Badsrc and Aseljo, is a botnet mostly involved in phishing scams and performing SQL injections into websites in order to spread malware.
+The Asprox botnet (discovered around 2008), also known by its aliases Badsrc and Aseljo, is a botnet mostly involved in phishing scams and performing SQL injections into websites to spread malware.
 It is a highly infectious malware which spreads through an email or through a clone website.
 It can be used to trace any kind of personal or financial information and activities online.